 There are as many opinions on the subject of how to take homeopathic remedies as there are homeopaths.
 Understanding homeopathic posology is not easy, and it really takes years of practice to get a feeling for it.
 The goal of Samuel Hahnemann, the founder of homeopathy, was to prescribe in a way that would be as gentle as possible, while keeping the healing moving forward.

-In fact, his advocacy of the minimum dose, which is one of the cornerstones of homeopathy, was to try to find a way to eliminate the toxic side effects that people would experience from crude doses of substances, hence his use of highly diluted remedies.
+In fact, his advocacy of the minimum dose, which is one of the cornerstones of homeopathy, was to try to find a way to eliminate the toxic side effects that people would experience from crude doses of substances, hence his use of highly diluted and succussed remedies.
 He tended to work with lower potencies throughout his life, like 6C’s and LM potencies.
 Only toward the end of his life did he begin to use 30C potencies, and I believe he only used the 200C a few times.

 Evaluating the Sensitivity Level of the Patient and Adjusting the Remedy Accordingly

 Following the advice of Samuel Hahnemann in the Organon of Medicine*, I prefer to administer the remedy diluted in water.
 When given in water reactions are more gentle and aggravations are minimized.
 Many homeopaths use the dry dose method and that is also fine, but from my experience administering the remedy in water is more gentle.

 The potency of the remedy used, the quantity of pellets used, the amount of water used to dilute the remedy in, the quantity of the liquid dilution that the patient drinks are all factors that the homeopath can adjust based on his or her intuition about the strength of the vital force of the patient, or the sensitivity level of the patient.
 The goal is to keep aggravations or reactions to a minimum while moving the healing forward in as gentle a manner as possible.